Discovering Shinetsu with the JR EAST PASS (Nagano, Niigata area)!

 And how would I wrap up Day 4?
 By witnessing the sunset along the coastline.
 The view is said to be stunning, where the sun will cast a shadow on the rock formations and paint the sky crimson red.
 Only after witnessing this view shall I feel wholly satisfied before I make my way back to Niigata for the night.

 (Note: if you are visiting the coastline with the JR EAST PASS (Nagano, Niigata area) on a Friday or the weekend, you can hop on the Joyful Train KAIRI for free!)

 Kiwami sushi.
 (Image credit: Niigata Prefecture)

 Want to explore more about Niigata's delicacies?
 Other than hegi soba, Niigata is famous for its seafood.
 The prefecture directly faces the sea to the west, so it has access to some of the freshest seafood in Japan.
-To experience best seafood that Niigata has to offer, the one outstanding dish to try out is kiwami sushi (極み寿司), which a platter of 10 sushi pieces that showcase the prefecture’s best seafood for that particular season.
-What better way for me to remember Niigata by than with a gastronomical experience!
+To experience the best seafood that Niigata has to offer, the one outstanding dish to try out is kiwami sushi (極み寿司), which features a platter of 10 sushi pieces that showcase the prefecture’s best seafood for that season.
+What better way for me to remember Niigata than with a gastronomical experience!

 Day 5: Shibata (新発田)

 For the final day, I want to explore a bit about Niigata Prefecture’s history and culture, so I will make a trip to the city of Shibata, which is only a 35-minute train ride away from Niigata City.
 In this quiet and peaceful city lies a historical castle, one that symbolises the region’s feudal past.

 Shibata Castle.
 (Image credit: photoAC)